 Leggy Fish Music Lessons Mobile Accessory Store: Books, sheet music and accessories (strings, flash cards, CDs, mutes, rosin, music stands, tuners, metronomes, staff paper, shoulder rests, etc.) are available by Leggy Fish instructors.
 Some items will be on hand.
 A nominal service fee may be included.

-Bimonthly String Flings take place at no additional cost, giving students opportunities to share and play music with other students in a friendly, comfortable, and nonjudemental environment.
+Monthly String Flings take place monthly, giving students opportunities to share and play music with other students in a friendly, comfortable, and nonjudemental environment.
 Youth and Adult String Flings take place separately and on different dates. seasonal recitals are also a wonderful opportunity for students to showcase their skills (a $15 recital fee per student may occur to pay for expenses of the recital hall, pianist, and various other recital expenses in addition to food items).

 Please note that a String Fling will only occur if a minimum of 4 students plan to attend.
 A snack or beverage to share is encouraged and appreciated!

 For your convenience, Leggy Fish Music Lessons offers student violin outfits for rent at a flat rate of $35 per month.
 There is a one time $150 refundable deposit given the instrument is in good condition.
 You can apply three months of renting towards the purchase of the violin outfit or even purchase the outfit outright.
 This service is only available to active Leggy Fish Music Lessons students.
 Ask us for referrals for renting a viola, cello, and keyboard.

 I gladly accept credit cards.
 All students can now enjoy the convenience of purchasing your lessons securely online through our online shop or in-person or over the phone via Square.
 Payment is due by the end of each single lesson or on the last prepaid lesson package.